BlakePfeifer/osticket-prereqs/README.md

 ## Step 5: Install MySQL

-- Download **MySQL Community Server**.
+- Download **MySQL Community Server** from [here](https://dev.mysql.com/downloads/mysql/).
-- Install it on your VM.
+- Run the installer and follow the setup wizard.
-- Set a strong root password during setup.
+- **Important**: Set a strong root password that you will remember.
-- (Optional) Install MySQL Workbench if you want a GUI for managing databases.
+- (Optional) You can also install **MySQL Workbench** if you want an easier visual way to manage databases.
-- Create a database for osTicket:
+- After installation, create a new database for osTicket:
   - Example: `osticket_db`

 <!-- Insert Screenshot Here -->